meowseal/Java-Utility-Library-JUL-/README.md

 This allows you to directly call methods from the library without having to calling the library beforehand.

 ## How to use custom data types
-Theres some custom data types I have added including vector3 which you can use through
+Theres some custom data types I have added including vector3 which you can use through objects.
 ```java
 public class main {
     public static void main(String[] args) {